 While this specific situation places upward pressure on U.S. interest rates, the economic growth and the budget deficit are expected to place downward pressure on interest rates.
 Therefore, you would still forecast a decline in U.S. interest rates, unless you believe that the impact of the Canadian situation would overwhelm the impact of the economic growth and the budget deficit

 Problems

-1. Real Interest Rate.
-Suppose that Treasury bills are currently paying 9 percent and the expected inflation is 3 percent.
-What is the real interest rate?
+1. Nominal Rate of Interest.
+Suppose the real interest rate is 6 percent and the expected inflation is 2 percent.
+What would you expect the nominal rate of interest to be?